dyninst/dyninst/docs/parseAPI/overview.rst

   sequences of instructions :math:`I_i \ldots I_j` where for each :math:`i < k \le j`, :math:`I_k` postdominates :math:`I_{k-1}`.
-  Importantly, on some instruction set architectures basic blocks can overlap on the same address range—variable length instruction sets allow for multiple interpretations of the bytes making up the basic block.
+  Importantly, on some instruction set architectures basic blocks can overlap on the same address range-variable length instruction sets allow for multiple interpretations of the bytes making up the basic block.